 If you’re thinking about adding the recurring revenue of a coffee delivery subscription to your business strategy, good job.
 The mechanics of a coffee of the month club are easy to grasp.
 And there are a lot of benefits to learning how to start a coffee subscription business and offering a coffee club membership.

 An important exercise when considering integrating a new revenue stream into a business model is locating where your version of it fits within the industry.
-To that end, we’ve compiled what we feel are the 12 most significant statistics for a coffee roaster or retailer to know before they dive into a coffee club subscription model.
+To that end, we’ve compiled what we feel are the 12 most significant statistics for a coffee roaster or retailer to know before they dive into a coffee club subscription commerce model.

 We start with broad industry-wide trends then narrow it down to individual coffee consumption and purchasing trends.
 Reading them in order will tell you a story about an incredible industry with a lot of demand and a high ceiling.
 It should also help you think a little more critically about where your monthly coffee subscription box exists within the overall narrative.

 At the end, we’ll highlight a few trends from within the coffee delivery subscription industry that capitalize on these statistics.
 Just like you’re about to.